 If you’re looking for the important tools or websites that your expert use/ recommend, go check her resources page.
 Keep in mind that you should see if their recommendations suit your particular situation or not.

-As a new blogger, I felt so much more confident investing in convertkit when I saw my favorite people online are also using and recommending this.
+As a new blogger, I felt so much more confident moving to this web hosting when I saw my favorite people online are also using this.

 BLOGGERS I AM STALKING THESE DAYS

 Given below are some of my favorites.
 All these bloggers write about blogging and related stuff.
 Means I’m not stalking something that doesn’t concern me or won’t benefit my blog biz.

 These all are my hot favorite and if they write a post, I’ll rush to collect my gold nuggets before anything.

 If I see them do something, I’ll put it in my action plan to copy.